dudewheresmycode/opengolfsim.com/desktop/installation-guide.md

 # OpenGolfSim Desktop Installation Guide

 OpenGolfSim Desktop is the main Windows app that connects your devices and brings everything together for a better golf sim experience.
-This guide walks you through installation and covers common setup issues so you can get up and running fast.
+This guide walks you through installation and covers common setup issues so you can get up and running.

 ---